 3. The Dev and Ops Functional Domains Often Run Counter to Each Other

 The Dev team inspires innovation and the Ops team aims at sustainable service delivery.
-The developers often code while losing sight of the real ambient conditions and priorities, which put Ops team in a state of fix.
+The developers often code while losing sight of the real ambient conditions and priorities, which put the operations team in a state of fix.
 This is where the goals of both teams act in opposition.
 The remedial approach is to have the same team members wearing Dev and Ops hats as per the requirements.

 Another plight is the communication gap.
 The handovers between Devs and Ops aren’t as easy as sending an email but are expensive and often delay decisions, stalling the adoption of DevOps practices.